★ CENTRAL TUCSON ★ HISTORIC URBAN CORE

 Important disclosure: Many Central Tucson Real Estate parcels sit inside Historic Preservation Zoning (HPZ) overlays.
 New construction, additions, and even exterior modifications inside HPZ boundaries require Tucson Historic Preservation Office review and approval.
 Verify HPZ status and any deed restrictions before signing a custom-build contract.
 Title companies will pull this, but a competent agent will confirm it before earnest money goes hard.

 Read the full Arizona New Construction Buyer Guide before you visit any model home or sign an infill custom contract.
+Also browse every active Arizona new construction subdivision across Central Tucson and the broader Tucson metro.

-Central Tucson Real Estate Condos & Townhomes … May 2026
+Central Tucson Real Estate Condos & Townhomes … August 2026

-Condos & Townhomes… May 2026
+Condos & Townhomes… August 2026

 Active Listings